What Is 'Full Coverage'?

 Liability coverage is typically included in all insurance policies, and it protects you from damage you cause to others or to property as a result of an accident for which you are at fault.
 Typically, the liability coverage in an auto insurance policy will contain three limits: the maximum payment for bodily injury per person, the maximum payable for bodily injury per accident and the maximum payable for property damage.

 As you probably already know, if you're buying insurance, all states require some level of liability coverage.
-To find out what the auto insurance requirements are in your state, check out this comprehensive list of state coverage requirements.
+Find out your state's auto insurance requirements here.

 Someone who is looking to obtain auto insurance coverage for their vehicle may want to go beyond the state requirements and buy a policy with higher liability limits.
 This may increase your premiums, but it will also give you greater coverage in the event of an accident.

 Comprehensive and Collision Coverage